nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 * `AppManager` - Arranges the main workflow of the program.
 * `Result` - Stores the command result in-memory.
 * `CommandParser` - Parses the user input and generates a specific command.
-* `"ABC"Command` - A collection of parser classes which parses a specific input to generate a specific value.
+* `"ABC"Parser` - A collection of parser classes which parses a specific input to generate a specific value.
 * `Command` - An abstract class which other command classes inherits from.
 * `"ABC"Command` - A collection of command classes inherited from `Command` which perform specific functions.